-- 26. Auditing standards require internal and external auditors to work closely together to make best use of available audit resources.
-We seek to rely on the work of internal audit wherever possible to avoid duplication.
-We plan to consider the findings of the work of internal audit as part of our planning process to minimise duplication of effort and to ensure the total resource is used efficiently or effectively.

-- 27. From our initial review of internal audit plans, we do not plan to place any formal reliance on the work of internal audit when forming our opinion on the financial statements.
-However, we will consider the outcomes of this work and review internal audit's arrangements for supporting the Annual Governance Statement reported in the annual accounts.

-- 28. In respect of our wider dimensions audit responsibilities, we plan to consider the following area of internal audit work:

-- · Performance management and reporting
+- 24. Auditing standards require internal and external auditors to work closely together to make best use of available audit resources.
+We seek to use the work of internal audit wherever possible to avoid duplication. - 25.
+From our initial review of internal audit plans, we do not plan to use the work of internal audit when forming our opinion on the financial statements.
+However, we will consider the outcomes of this work and review internal audit's arrangements for supporting the Governance Statement reported in the annual report and accounts. - 26.
+In respect of our wider dimensions audit responsibilities, we plan to use the following areas of internal audit work: - Risk management assurance on the Board's risk management arrangements - Organisational performance management and waiting time methodology focussing on delivering national waiting times targets and accuracy of data - Information assurance / information security framework follow up to prior year action plan - Workforce planning review of the delivery of the workforce strategy and workforce plan - Management of savings programme.

-- Risk Management

-- · Management of savings programme

-- Financial management

-- Information assurance and security.